fschulze/devpi/doc/userman/devpi_commands.rst

                             the SSL client certificate to authenticate to the server (EXPERIMENTAL) [None]
       --file-replication-threads NUM
-                            number of threads for file download from master [5] --proxy-timeout NUM   Number of seconds to wait before proxied requests from the replica to the master time out (login, uploads etc).
+                            number of threads for file download from primary [5] --proxy-timeout NUM   Number of seconds to wait before proxied requests from the replica to the primary time out (login, uploads etc).
 [30]
       --no-replica-streaming
                             use separate requests instead of replica streaming